-Graduates of the Social Service Worker - Gerontology program are multi-skilled and trained to respond to current issues and future trends in the care and support of older adults.
-They can participate as a member of an interdisciplinary team and can expect to find employment in a variety of community service settings.
-They may participate as a member of an interdisciplinary team and can expect employment in a variety of community service settings.
-These include federal, provincial, and municipal governments, older adult services, retirement homes, long term care center, hospices, group homes, shelters, community centres, programs for those with special needs and disabilities, mental health services, rural and urban Indigenous service providers, band councils, and educational and long-term health care settings.
+Graduates of the Social Service Worker program may participate as a member of an interdisciplinary team and can expect employment in a variety of community service settings.
+These include federal, provincial, and municipal governments; group homes, shelters, community centres, programs fort hose with special needs and disabilities, mental health services, rural and urban Indigenous service providers, band councils, child protection agencies, older adult services, and educational and long-term health care settings.